UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 7. Create a pull request (PR) to merge the changes from the new branch into `dev`.

+8. After merging, it will say that the branch you just merged from can be safely deleted.
+Delete it.

 Less frequently, pull requests (abbreviated PR) can be made from `dev` to `master`, but make sure that `dev` is working before merging to `master` as all changes to `master` are automatically built and deployed to https://scadnano.org.

+In this case, even though it will say "the dev branch can be safely deleted", **do not delete the dev branch**.

 We have an automated release system (through a GitHub action) that automatically creates release notes.